 There are three Census tracts that encompass the North Central Equity Priority Community: 6000, 6200, and 6300.
 After reviewing the CalEnviroScreen data, the City defined the boundary for the North Central Equity Priority Community based on local knowledge of the neighborhood to focus on the residential areas within the Census tract.
 Two Census tracts encompass the North Shoreview/Shoreview Equity Priority Community: 6100 and 7701.
 After reviewing the CalEnviroScreen data, the City also refined the boundary for the North Shoreview/Shoreview Equity Priority Community based on their local knowledge of the neighborhood.
 Figures I-7 and I-8 show the CalEnviroScreen score by Census tract within the North Central Equity Priority Community for the 21 pollution and population indicators.
-As shown in Figure I-5, Census tract 6200, which encompasses most of North Central, received a score over the 75th percentile for traffic, diesel particulate matter, impaired water, groundwater threats, and linguistic isolation, education.
-Census tract 6300, which covers a small portion of North Central, received a score over the 75th percentile for traffic, diesel particulate matter, impaired water, groundwater threats, and linguistic isolation.
-Census tract 6300, which covers a small portion of North Central, received a score over the 75th percentile for traffic, diesel particulate matter, impaired water, groundwater threats, and linguistic isolation.
+As shown in Figure I-5, Census tract 6200, which encompasses most of North Central, received a score over the 75th percentile for traffic, diesel particulate matter, impaired water, groundwater threats, hazardous waste, lead in housing, linguistic isolation, education, and poverty.
+Census tract 6000, in the northern area of the boundary, received a score over the 75th percentile for traffic, diesel particulate matter, impaired water, groundwater threats, and linguistic isolation.
 Census tract 6300, which covers a small portion of North Central, received a score over the 75th percentile for traffic, diesel particulate matter, impaired water, groundwater threats, and hazardous waste.